montwa/Ryerson/README.md

 CIND 820 Modules: Are the modules for the course CIND 820, printed on PDF

+Literature Review Papers: contains some of the papers, not all that are quoted on the References

 Precios-área-y-producción-de-café.xlsx: Is the file in Excel where the data comes from, however the data can be downloaded directly from this link https://federaciondecafeteros.org/app/uploads/2020/01/Precios-%C3%A1rea-y-producci%C3%B3n-de-caf%C3%A9.xlsx

 Coffee Price Regression Analysis.ipynb : Is the Jupiter Notebook file where I am doing the project

+Coffee Price Regression Analysis another version.ipynb: Is a Jupiter notebook just for testing purposes

 Simon Atehortua
 Ryerson ID 501094927